Sanctions: Top economist sees Russia’s economy on the brink-breakinglatest.news-Breaking Latest News

 “It took twelve years after the invasion of Afghanistan, then the Soviet Union was history.
 I think it will go faster this time,” says Schmieding.
 Here are his arguments.

 At first glance, Russia’s economy appears to be coping well with the costs of the Ukraine war and Western sanctions.
 The International Monetary Fund (IMF) and the OECD recently even raised their forecasts for Russia significantly.
 Instead of collapsing, the IMF even believes that Putin’s economy will grow slightly in 2023.
 The ruble is stable.
-And we keep reading that Russia is finding new customers for its raw materials in China and India and that the country is succeeding in circumventing Western sanctions.
+And again and again we read that Russia is finding new customers for its raw materials in China and India and that the country is succeeding in circumventing Western sanctions.
 Are they going nowhere?

-No, says economist Holger Schmieding, chief economist at Berenberg Bank.
-“I’m very, very skeptical about the Russian economy as long as someone like Putin is at the helm of the country,” he told me.
-The robust figures for Russia’s gross domestic product (GDP) do not surprise Schmieding.
-On the one hand, official figures from Moscow are not to be trusted.
-Above all, however, the Russian state war economy acts like a huge economic stimulus program.

 Behind the facade, however, Schmieding sees signs that Russia’s economic decline has long since begun – and will soon have an effect.
-“It took twelve years after the Soviet Union invaded Afghanistan in 1979, and then the Soviet Union was history,” Schmieding said, adding: “I think it will be faster this time before the Russian economy is so devastated that something has to change in Russia.”
+“It took twelve years after the Soviet Union invaded Afghanistan in 1979, and then the Soviet Union was history,” said Schmieding, adding: “I think it will be faster this time before the Russian economy is so devastated that something has to change in Russia.”

 In the short term, the Russian state could compensate for the slump in private consumption with high spending on the armaments industry.
 In the medium term, however, the war means that Russia will have to spend more and more money on unproductive expenses.
 The costs of keeping the population calm would also rise quickly – from government aid to spending on police and secret services.
 And the emigration of many young and well-educated people is weakening Russia’s economy.